jasneekchugh/Machine-Learning-Projects/README.md

 This Repository contains all my Machine Learning Projects.

 ## Dataset
-The Dataset was taken from Kaggle: [Kaggle] (https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/version/1)
+The Dataset was taken from Kaggle: https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/version/1